How Can You Spot a Great cult classic movies?

 The Rocky Horror Picture Show is the clearest example of all four working together.
 It bombed in traditional cinemas in 1975, then found its audience through midnight screenings where viewers dressed as characters, shouted dialogue back at the screen, and brought props.
 That audience did not just watch the film.
 They built a ritual around it.

-Blade Runner tells a slightly different version of the same story.
+Blade Runner tells a slightly different version of the same pattern.
 Critics and audiences were confused by its pacing and ambiguous ending in 1982.
 Over time, as science fiction culture grew and the film’s visual language became deeply influential, its reputation was rebuilt from the ground up.

-Feels Cult Classics Are Different From Mainstream Hits
+How Cult Classics Differ From Mainstream Hits

 A mainstream hit earns its money fast.
 It opens wide, markets broadly, and fades from conversation within a few months.
 Cult films tend to work in the opposite direction.